martpie/monorepo-typescript-next-the-sane-way/README.md

 ### Next.js and local modules

-Next.js will transpile modules thanks to the [`next-transpile-modules`](https://github.com/martpie/next-transpile-modules) package.
-Transpiled modules can be changed by editing the `transpileModules` option in `website/next.config.js`.
+~~Next.js will transpile modules thanks to the [`next-transpile-modules`](https://github.com/martpie/next-transpile-modules) package.
+Transpiled modules can be changed by editing the `transpileModules` option in `website/next.config.js`.~~

+Since Next.js 13.1, we can now use `next.config.js`'s `transpilePackages` option to achieve the same.

 This setup works thanks to npm symlinking local dependencies in `website/`'s `node_modules` folder.
 Yarn workspaces would work as well (though requiring some adaptation from this bolerplate).